 Translating into Korean

 When I say writing is important to me, I mean writing in all its forms, which includes creative writing.
-I do write essays in Korean from time to time, but there are days where I want to practice writing but cannot come up with a topic to write about, and translating (into Korean) was conceived as a workaround for this problem.
+I do write essays in Korean from time to time, but there are days where I want to practice writing but cannot come up with a topic to write about, and translating (into Korean) was conceived as a solution to this problem.

-I usually pick a book – usually an English one – that has already been translated into Korean.
-And then I would attempt to translate it into Korean, with the help of Naver dictionary, and then compare my translation to the official one to see where and how I could have done better.
+I would pick a book – usually an English one – that has already been translated into Korean.
+I would then attempt to translate it into Korean, with the help of Naver dictionary, and compare my translation to the official one to see where and how I could have done better.
 I really enjoy this exercise because not only does it challenge me to think and write in a whole new way, it’s also made me see the language in a different light.

 I used to see the language as this vast machine whose inner workings are so intricate that not even in my wildest dreams would I stand a chance at unravelling and unpuzzling them.
 I figured that while I might learn how to use the language, I would probably never truly understand it on a deep yet conscious level.
 But as I sat there, untangling words, breaking down sentences into a hundred pieces, and reassembling them into something at once new and familiar, I thought maybe I did stand a chance after all.
 Every sentence translated felt like a small stride towards the impossible dream, and perhaps that’s the real reason why I translate into Korean – to get to know the language better.